What a Community Council is

 There is provision for 42 Community Council within the Stirling Council area which are based on identifiable communities as far as possible.
 Elections for Community Councils take place approximately every four years (dependent on local elections) where people are nominated to stand as new Community Councillors.
 If there are more nominations than places on the Community Council, a postal ballot takes place.
 The next Community Council elections will take place in 2023.

-Find out more about the Community Council in your area using in the drop-down on the Your Community page.
+Find out more about the Community Council in your area using the drop-down on the Your Community page.
 Community Councils are always keen to hear from local people and want more people to get involved in their work and local projects that improve the area.

 Community Councils are independent voluntary organisations set up the Local Authority and governed by a Scheme of Establishment.
 The Scheme sets out guidance for the mutual exchange of information between the Council and each Community Council and guides on other administrative matters.